 Previously, The Brooklyn Mirage had pushed back against speculation that it wouldn’t meet its ambitious relaunch schedule.

-The skeptics called it: The Brooklyn Mirage has called off its grand reopening party featuring Sara Landry scheduled for tonight, May 1, with only a few hours before doors were set to open.
+The skeptics called it: The Brooklyn Mirage has called off its grand reopening.
+Yesterday, May 1, the news broke that the party featuring Sara Landry would not take place as planned, with only a few hours before doors were set to open.
+The venue has since officially canceled all shows that were supposed to occur over the weekend.

 In a statement shared on Instagram, The Brooklyn Mirage wrote that “tonight’s show is canceled” despite them being “extraordinarily transparent” about the “long hours, progress, and the passion” that went into the build.
 “We want to be clear: the venue is show ready and the New Mirage has been built to exacting safety, structural, mechanical and technical specifications,” reads the statement.
 “However, we were not able to meet the final inspection deadline today.”